Derek Coughlan

-Derek James Coughlan (born 2 January 1977 in Cork) is an Irish former footballer.
+Derek James Coughlan (born 2 January 1977) is an Irish former footballer who played as a defender.
+He is under-17s manager of Cork City Women.

+Career

 Coughlan played youth football in his native Cork for local teams Douglas Hall and Casement Celtic and also played minor Gaelic football for Cork GAA.

 Coughlan joined his home town club Cork City in May 1996 from Brighton & Hove Albion, where he had made one Football League appearance.
 He scored his first goal for Cork on 28 December 1997 in a dramatic 4-4 draw against Shelbourne and entered Cork folklore by scoring the winning goal in the 1998 FAI Cup final replay at Dalymount Park.